alexandreparra/dart_result_option/README.md

 ## Dart Result Option

 Dart Result and Option are example implementations from Rust Option and Result.
 To know more about each one:

 - [Option](/readme_option.md)
 - [Result](/readme_result.md)

-This is a demonstrative repository to show the capabilities of these constructs, feel free to copy and paste any of the implementations in your code.
+These constructs can be used to handle errors and possible null values, you can look inside `example` and `tests` folders for a better idea on how to use them.